BartMassey/microbit-spectrum/README.md

 Bart Massey 2022

 This Rust app for the BBC micro:bit v2 uses its microphone to listen and displays spectral power.
-The spectral bars correspond roughly to 360, 555, 750, 945, and 1140 Hz.
-The bar height is dB in unspecified units of audio power: the base LED is 60 dB and each successive LED is 3dB.
+The spectral bar centers correspond very roughly to 360, 720, 1080, 1440, and 1800 Hz.
+The bar height is dB in unspecified units of audio
+power: the base LED is 60 dB and each successive LED is 3dB.

 ## Build and Run